t0k1t00/BI0S_Blockchain/Tasks.md

 - Called the `attack()` function with `0.001 ETH`.
 - The attack recursively called `withdraw()` through the fallback `receive()` function, draining the contract balance.

-To monitor the balance of the target contract, I ran:
+To monitor the balance of the target contract, ran:
 ```js
 (await web3.eth.getBalance(instance)).toString()
 ```
-Once the balance reached `0`, I confirmed the attack was successful.
+Once the balance reached `0`, confirmed that the attack was successful.

 ---

-### Step 6: Submitted the Level
+### Submitted the Level

 - After confirming the contract’s balance was `0`, I submitted the level on Ethernaut — and it was marked complete.

 ---

-## Level Completed
+### Level Completed
 ![Level Complete Output](assets/Re-entracy.png)
 ![Level Complete Output](assets/Re-entrancy(1).png)